aaronbcarlisle/mudfish-auto/README.md

 Auto Mudfish
 ================================

-A rough script that automates logging in and connecting to Mudfish.
+A hacky script that automates logging in and connecting to Mudfish.

 ---